 - According to a FedEx poll, 40% of people say they have little or no trust in corporate America, with 47% feeling that way about Fortune 500 CEOs.
 The same survey asked respondents to identify a single phrase from a list that would engender the most trust in a company.
 They chose “ethical business practices,” with “sound moral compass,” coming a close second.

-- Only a third of Americans now trust their government “to do what is right”—a decline of 14 percentage points from last year, according to a new report by the communications marketing firm Edelman.
+- As reported in The Atlantic, only a third of Americans now trust their government “to do what is right”—a decline of 14 percentage points from last year, according to a new reportby the communications marketing firm Edelman.
 Forty-two percent trust the media, relative to 47 percent a year ago.
 Trust in business and non-governmental organizations, while somewhat higher than trust in government and the media, decreased by 10 and nine percentage points, respectively.
 Edelman, which for 18 years has been asking people around the world about their level of trust in various institutions, has never before recorded such steep drops in trust in the United States.

-- The Edelman survey, based on the opinions of over 33,000 people and conducted between Oct.
-28 and Nov.
-20 of last year, showed an even deeper lack of trust in U.S. institutions among the “informed public” – people who are college educated, earn above-average incomes and consume news regularly.
+- The Edelman survey, showed an even deeper lack of trust in U.S. institutions among the “informed public” – people who are college educated, earn above-average incomes and consume news regularly.

 “This is the first time that a massive drop in trust has not been linked to a pressing economic issue or catastrophe like [Japan’s 2011] Fukushima nuclear disaster,” Richard Edelman, the head of the firm, noted in announcing the findings.
 “In fact, it’s the ultimate irony that it’s happening at a time of prosperity, with the stock market and employment rates in the U.S. at record highs.”

-It used to be that what Edelman labels the “informed public”—those aged 25 to 64 who have a college degree, regularly consume news, and are in the top 25 percent of household income for their age group—placed far greater trust in institutions than the U.S. public as a whole.
-This year, however, the gap all but vanished, with trust in government in particular plummeting 30 percentage points among the informed public.
-America is now home to the least-trusting informed public of the 28 countries that the firm surveyed, right below South Africa.
-Distrust is growing most among younger, high-income Americans.
+What Edelman labels the “informed public”—those aged 25 to 64 who have a college degree, regularly consume news, and are in the top 25 percent of household income for their age group—used to place far greater trust in American than the general public.
+This year, however, Edelman shows, the gap has all but vanished, with trust in government in particular plummeting 30 percentage points among the informed public.
+According to the research, America is now home to the least-trusting informed public of the 28 countries that the firm surveyed, right below South Africa.

 Percent Change in Trust in Government, Media, Business, and NGOs, 2017 — 2018 Source: 2018 EDELMAN TRUST BAROMETER